m00sey/toip-report/README.md

 ## GitHub Teams

-These recommendations provide either clean up or consistency in naming and provide an archetype for new Working Groups and Task Forces moving forward.
+These recommendations provide either clean-up or consistency in naming and provide an archetype for new Working Groups and Task Forces moving forward.

 ### Recommendation
-Create a GitHub team for each existing Working Group and child team for the WG Task Forces.
+Create a GitHub team for each existing Working Group and a child team for the WG Task Forces.
 Initially using the chairs/co/vice chairs for assigning GitHub `Admin` access.

 #### Rational
-While not all Working Groups or Task Forces may provide deliverables via GitHub, maintaining a current heirarchy and subsequent Admins of those groups provide a consistant approach to access to GitHub.
+While not all Working Groups or Task Forces may provide deliverables via GitHub, maintaining a current hierarchy and subsequent Admins of those groups provide a consistent approach to accessing GitHub.

 #### Proposal
 Create the following Teams hierarchy: